113ll3/Ibmclouddocscli/login_federated_id.md

       ```

     * Set an environment variable.
 Additionally, you can also set an environment variable on your system.
-For example, BLUEMIX_API_KEY=<api_key_string>, where `api_key_string` is the custom value of the API key.
+For example, BLUEMIX_API_KEY=api_key_string, where `api_key_string` is the custom value of the API key.
 After the environment variable is set, you can simply specify `bluemix login` from the CLI.

   To log in by using the Cloud Foundry CLI, specify `apikey` as the user name and the API key string as the password: